joshajohnson/sea-picro/README.md

 # Sea-Picro

-Sea-Picro is a RP2040 based board in the Arduino Pro Micro formfactor.
-Like the [Sea-Micro](https://github.com/joshajohnson/sea-micro), it's designed to be a drop in replacement for keyboards wanting an upgrade from ATmega32u4 based pro micros.
+Sea-Picro is a RP2040 based board in the Arduino Pro Micro form factor.
+Like [Sea-Micro](https://github.com/joshajohnson/sea-micro#sea-micro), it's designed to be a drop in replacement for keyboards wanting an upgrade from ATmega32u4 based pro micros.

 ![top of pcb render](documentation/sea-picro-render-front.png)

 ## Features
 - Compatiable with any pro micro based keyboard (requires new firmware)
-- RP2040 microcontroller, with dual MO+ processors at up to 133MHz
+- RP2040 microcontroller, with dual M0+ processors at up to 133MHz
 - Mid mount USB-C connector, which is low profile and can't be ripped off
 - ROM bootloader which prevents board from being bricked
 - Single button reset / bootloader circuit which changes behaviour based on how long it's held (RP2040 usually requires two buttons to flash new firmware)